The Mother of All Demos: Demonstration

 In order to provide live two-way video between the lab and the conference hall, two microwave links were used.
 English also commanded a video switcher that controlled what was displayed on the big screen.
-The camera operator in Menlo Park was Stewart Brand—at the time, a non-computer person, best known as the editor of the Whole Earth Catalog—who also advised Engelbart and the team about how to present the demo.
+The camera operator in Menlo Park was Stewart Brand, who at the time was a non-computer person, best known as the editor of the Whole Earth Catalog.
+Stewart Brand advised Engelbart and the team about how to present the demo.
+Engelbart got to know Stewart Brand when they experimented with LSD at the same lab.

 During the 90-minute presentation, Engelbart used his mouse prototype to move around the screen, highlight text, and resize windows.
 This was the first time that an integrated system for manipulating text onscreen was presented publicly.

 At separate times, his Augment associates Jeff Rulifson and Bill Paxton appeared in another portion of the screen to help edit the text remotely from ARC.
 While they were editing they could see each other's screen, talk and see each other as well.
 He further demonstrated that clicking on underlined text would then link to another page of information, demonstrating the concept of hypertext.

 When he finished the demonstration, the audience gave him a standing ovation.
 To further demonstrate the system, a separate room was set aside so that attendees could take a closer look at the NLS workstations and ask Engelbart questions.
 One last notion is that of Engelbart's NLS system.
 As Fred Turner stated in his book From Counterculture to Cyberculture:

 Engelbart promulgated a philosophy of 'bootstrapping', in which each experimental transformation of the socio-technical system that was the NLS would feed back into the system itself, causing it to evolve (and presumably to improve).